bitovi/hatchify/README.md

 }'
 ```

-# Frontend with React & MUI
+# Frontend with React and MUI

-Now that our backend is configured and running, we can now use the same
+Now that our backend is configured and running we can use the same
-schemas as defined earlier to quickly hatch our frontend.
+schemas that we defined earlier to quickly _hatch_—see what we did there?—our frontend.
 The first
 thing we want to do is import `hatchifyReact`, `MuiProvider`, and
 `createJsonapiClient` from the `@hatchify/react` library.
 Here’s a quick
 overview of what each of these does:

 - `createJsonapiClient` - This is our rest client for JSON:API.
 We
   pass in the `baseUrl` of our backend to it, as well as a mapping of
-  `schema: { endpoint: <url endpoint>` to it.
+  `schema: { endpoint: <url endpoint>`.

 - `MuiProvider` - This is an MUI theme provider that we must wrap
   around our entire app so that our HatchifyJS components will render
   with the correct design system.

 - `createReact` - This function takes in our schemas and our rest
-  client, it will then return an object containing components and rest
+  client and returns an object containing components and rest
   functions for each schema.
 This returned object represents our
   entire frontend HatchifyJS app.